Halodi/ar_tools/README.md

 - GRPC\_COMMON\_SERVER: address of a GRPC common server

 ## Extrinsic calibration nodes
 Running calibration\_extrinsic\_ nodes requires a config file; refer to config/extrinsic\_calibration.json for an example.
-Requires a marker fixed in space e.g. on a wall, visible to the robot across a reasonable range of motion.
+Requires a marker fixed in space e.g. on a wall, visible to the robot across a reasonable range of motion with a streaming node already running, e.g. aruco\_zed.
 Robot is assumed to be moving while data is being collected, e.g. through a calibration\_motion\_ node.
 Note that the first element of the parameter vector to be optimized is assumed to be the camera delay.

 #### extrinsic\_calibration.json